 OpenVPN uses a type of Advanced Encryption Standard (AES) called 256-bit AES.
 Unfortunately, this may not prevent a domain name server (DNS) leak.

-IPLeak.net confirms that using a VPN doesn’t necessarily hide your DNS, and in effect could expose your IP address.
-I expect the Best VPN service to have inbuilt DNS leak protection.
+IPLeak.net confirms that using a VPN doesn’t necessarily hide your DNS, and could expose your IP address.
+I expect the best VPN service to have inbuilt DNS leak protection.
 In case it’s missing, follow these steps:

 - If the DNS leaks, set up Google Public DNS on your device.
 This setup routes your DNS requests through Google Public DNS, effectively patching the leak.

 VPN services could route DNS requests through their servers, or through third-party providers like Google Public DNS.
 This setup prevents DNS requests from passing through the ISP, exposing your location and computer’s IP address.